CalfCrusher/RobinHood/README.md

 * Search for LFI on ParamSpider results using FFUF
 * Search for public resources in AWS, Azure, and Google Cloud
 * Try to get origin of IPs using CloudFlair
-* Get interesting URLs for XSS, SSRF, SQLi, LFI, OPEN REDIRECT
+* Get interesting URLs for XSS, SQLi, LFI, OPEN REDIRECT
 * Extend searching subdomains with words permutations using altdns
 * Scan for Open Redirect with Oralyzer
 * Fuzzing for CRLF
 * Client-side Prototype Pollution to XSS
+* Search for hidden params on php/aspx endpoints with FFUF
-* Search for hidden params on php endpoints
+* Search for hidden params on endpoints with Arjun
-* Try out-of-band interactions on SSRF urls

-and so on..
+* Search for log4j vulnerability
+* Search directories and file using Dirsearch

+and much more !

 ### Usage